w8tcha/dnnckeditor/README.md

-﻿An WYSIWYG HTML Editor Provider for DNN® 7/8/9
+﻿An WYSIWYG HTML Editor Provider for DNN® 9
 ![](http://www.watchersnet.de/Portals/0/LogoCKEditor.png)

-_**Warning** Be Aware Evoq Versions are not supported, [more Info here](https://dnnckeditor.codeplex.com/workitem/7873)_
+_**Warning** Be Aware Evoq Versions are not supported

 * * *